First American Watch

 Watches, time instruments and records since 1850

-Abraham Lincoln, becomes the first proud owner of Waltham model 1857 with serial number 67613, the first industrialised pocket watch.
-This watch was presented to him in celebration of his Gettysburg Address
+Abraham Lincoln, becomes the first proud owner of Waltham model 1857 with serial number 67613.
+Named the “William Ellery” after a signer of the Declaration of Independence, it was the first industrialised pocket watch.
+This watch was presented to him in celebration of his Gettysburg Address.

-Waltham develops speedometers for Rolls Royce, Lincoln and Ford in collaboration with scientist Nicola Tesla
+Waltham develops speedometers for Rolls Royce, Lincoln and Ford in collaboration with scientist Nikola Tesla.

 Charles Lindbergh